 We seek to maintain productive and long-term relationships with our business partners.
-We have in place a framework for conducting business across the Group in a way that makes a positive contribution to society, while minimising any negative impact on people and the environment
+We have in place a framework for conducting business across the Group in a way that makes a positive contribution to society, while minimising any negative impact on people and the environment.

 We have continued to ensure that our suppliers are paid promptly and within payment terms.
+This year we have further rolled out our modern slavery terms with new suppliers.